janbodnar/Data-Analysis/docker.md

 ---

-This tutorial provides a hands-on introduction to Docker for Python programmers.
-Encourage attendees to experiment with the examples and ask questions during the lecture!
+This tutorial starts with simple Python programs to build confidence before tackling complex applications.
+Encourage attendees to try the examples and ask questions!